google/schism/README.md

 As more features are supported by the compiler, we will remove these restrictions.

+## Current Status and Next Steps

+Many of the hard things needed for self-hosting are in place.
+These include:

+* Top-level function definitions
+* Value types (i.e. numbers, pairs, or things that go in a local or on the stack)
+* Pairs, basic support for heap-allocation
+* Conditionals, basic comparison operators

+The main things that are missing, that I think we'll need

+* Symbols
+* A reader
+* Runtime integration

+Runtime integration is probably a good thing to tackle next.
+We'll start by hardcoding a couple of import functions (like read-byte, write-byte).
+Then we'll provide JS and Scheme implementations of these, as well as plumbing to allow us to run both version.

+This will leave is in a good place to write a reader that will work in Wasm or Chez Scheme.

+The goal is to fit the compiler in under 1000 lines of code.

 ## Testing

 We currently use a very simple testing protocol.
 The `test/` directory